RomanBresson/LoreGanizer/Readme.md

 ## Handling timelines

-Timelines can be created by clicking on the T+ button of the toolbar.
+Timelines can be created by using the "Create" menu of the toolbar.

 Once created, events can be added to the timeline by double-clicking those events and highlighting the desired timeline.
 They can be removed in the same way.